ROCm/MIVisionX/apps/mivisionx_winml_yolov2/README.md

       MIVisionX_winml_YoloV2.exe --video [video] --modelLoc [modelLocation] --confidence(default = 20)

 The confidence parameter is an optional parameter which sets the confidence level of detection.
-Please lower the confidence level if the detection is not good enough.
+Lower the confidence level if the detection is not good enough.

 ### Example